 Procurement Specialist vs. Procurement Analyst

 Your organization may have a purchasing team that includes every role from purchasing agent, manager, or purchasing analyst.
-While agents and specialists have similar roles, in that they are responsible for buying goods and services, procurement analysts, or managers, are more responsible for analyzing pricing, financial reports, and forecasts to determine the best pricing scenarios and options for their organization.
+Agents and specialists have similar roles, in that they are responsible for buying goods and services.
+However, procurement analysts, or managers, are more responsible for analyzing pricing, financial reports, and forecasts to determine the best pricing scenarios and options for their organization.

 The Shifting Role of Procurement in 2021

 Procurement Specialists are the MVPs of logistics and supply chain delivery.
-But 2020 revealed the need for greater adaptability and faster responsiveness when markets are disrupted and supply chains are cut or stopped altogether.
+But 2020 revealed the need for greater adaptability and faster responsiveness when markets or supply chains are disrupted.

 In 2021, procurement will require a shift to greater digital adoption to compete with global businesses that already have a strong foothold on logistics and supply chain delivery.
 As a result, contract management automation is key to harnessing smarter negotiation, tracking, deadline, and analytics strategies.

-Here’s the most important ways procurement will shift in 2021, and how contract management automation is at the heart of helping businesses remain competitive, flexible, and resilient for the future.
+Here’s the most important ways procurement will shift in 2021.
+As you will see, contract management automation is at the heart of helping businesses remain competitive, flexible, and resilient.

 Top Procurement Trends in 2021